 |

-Mushroom Dowels for Outdoor Mushroom Growing!
+Gourmet & Mushroom Products Mushroom Plug Seed for Outdoor Mushroom Growing!

-GMHP, P. O. Box 515 IP, Graton, CA 95444 - 24 hour ORDER line:
+GMHP, P. O. Box 515 IP, Graton, CA 95444 - -

-Log and Stump Inoculation:
+Plug Seed for Log and Stump InoculationShiitake, Maitake

-Oyster Mushrooms: Blue Oyster, Sonoma Brown Oyster - Cheese Wax
+Oyster Mushrooms: Blue Oyster, Sonoma Brown Oyster

-Dowels are grooved and fully colonized by pure mushroom mycelium, and are
+plugs are grooved and fully colonized by pure mushroom mycelium, and are

 Spawn is also available in packages of approximately 100, 300, and 1000 dowels).

-These Dowel Spawn comes complete with user-friendly instructions.
-See: Summary of Written Instructions.
+These Plug Spawn comes complete with user-friendly instructions.
+All

-Plugs may be refrigerated for up to
+Plugs may be refrigerated for up to 6 months before use.
+Approximately 100 plugs

-logs 4 - 6 inches in diameter and 3 to 4 feet in length.
+are needed to inoculate - seed 3 logs 4 - 6 inches in diameter and 3 to 4 feet in

 |